 I hope all the above tips for buying a sim card in Djibouti were helpful.
 Please leave me a comment below if you have any more questions related to traveling in Djibouti.

 In need of some wanderlust inspiration check out my Instagram account @traveltomtom or curious what I was up to in Djibouti then check out my trip report from country no. 113 Djibouti on my journey to visit every country in the world.
+As of March 2023 I have been to more than 150 countries around the world.

 Enjoy your trip to Djibouti!